LouisRossouw/PIPEDREAMS/README.md

 - This is an ongoing personal project for myself, for my team, i work on this after hours in my freetime, so it has been a slow but fun process so far trying to figure out how to build a animation VFX Pipeline!

+- * Looking at doing a major rebuild soon, after i have learnt some new things.

 - Currently, PipeDreams is a basic Pipeline (mostly a DCC launcher for now) that allows a small team of 3D artists to work seemlessly together on the same projects, it modifies the 3D package to a specific project environment, provides core tools for the DCC, such as a Scene Manager, Export Manager and a Capture Manager,